 Phosphorus is essential for plant and root development.

-Potassium gives your lawn strength, helping it to resist drought and disease.
+Potassium can helps it to resist drought and disease.

 The fertilizer will have a 3 number ratio that indicates the percentages of nitrogen (N), phosphorus (P), and potassium (K), or N-P-K ratio, of the fertilizer.

 You already know that fertilizer is an essential part of your lawn's health.
-Combined with a liquid aerator, adding fertilizer to your lawn will make the grass grow faster, greener, and healthier.
+Adding fertilizer to your lawn will make the grass grow faster, greener, and healthier.
 Plus, proper fertilization should help keep weeds at bay.
 While you may not want to cut your lawn as often, you do want it to look great, so it’s a sacrifice most homeowners are willing to make.

 Proper nutrition is the key to growing grass that not only looks beautiful, but is also strong enough to endure temperature changes, disease, pests, and other unfavorable conditions.